vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 ### Jogging

 For jogging, my jogging distance was way less than normal.
-It was about 1.25 miles, which used to be my lower threshold a little over a year ago (though I normally did at least 1.4 miles), and is lower than my current ideal conditions threshold of 1.67 milesq.
+It was about 1.25 miles (walking back the remaining 0.75 miles), which used to be my lower threshold a little over a year ago (though I normally did at least 1.4 miles), and is lower than my current ideal conditions threshold of 1.67 milesq.
 The constraining factor that led me to stop was nasal congestion due to mucus buildup.
 I had cleared my nose a few minutes before going jogging, so the duration of jogging (about 15 minutes) should not have been enough to cause that much mucus buildup.
 It's likely that the greater respiratory exertion triggered by jogging triggered increased nasal congestion per unit time.
 This does suggest that the aftereffects of my common cold are not completely gone; they're not too visible for sedentary work but they become more obvious in the context of exertion.

 I was also generally feeling system-wide sluggishness as well as transient soreness in parts of my legs.
 I attribute these to some mix